Edward W. Pell Graduate Fellowships

 Fort Ticonderoga offers four graduate fellowships for students seeking a practical, hands-on internship experience at a historic site and museum with cutting-edge programs.
 Positions available June 10-August 16, 2019, include research fellowships in Exhibitions, Education, and Collections.

 Fort Ticonderoga seeks graduate students in museum studies, art history, decorative arts, museum education, public history, history, American studies, or military history.
 Fellows will need to be self-motivated and able to work independently as well as contribute to a dedicated team to create and develop ground-breaking exhibitions and programs for a diverse audience.
 Qualified undergraduates are welcome to apply.

-Each Graduate Fellow will receive a $2,500 stipend plus housing on-site.
+Each graduate fellow will receive a $2,500 stipend plus housing on-site.

-Learn about Past Edward W. Pell Graduate Fellows at Fort Ticonderoga.
+Past Edward W. Pell Graduate Fellows at Fort Ticonderoga.